JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 In my previous post about my family's cancer journey, I touched on how molecular diagnostics are reshaping cancer treatment.
 One of the clearest examples of this is the interaction between **EGFR** and **KRAS** in colorectal and lung cancers.
 Understanding this pathway helps explain why certain therapies fail—and why personalized medicine is essential.

+**Disclaimer:**  Much of the content here is the integration of my own research with assitance with AI.
+I'm working to confirm all of the information and references are correct.

 ## The Role of EGFR in Normal Cells

 **EGFR** (Epidermal Growth Factor Receptor) is a receptor tyrosine kinase that functions like an antenna on the cell surface.
 It receives external growth signals and transmits them into the cell to drive division and survival.